garrett-sutton/garrett-sutton.github.io/_drafts/david-and-goliath.md

 myself, I dreamt of running at a Division 1 school.
-I had a few race results that allowed me to have some conversations with some Division 1 coaches, so I had some hope.
+I had a few race results that allowed me to have some conversations with some Division 1 coaches, so I had hope.
 At the same time, I was a big fish in a little pond.
 My high school was in the smaller school divisions of competition and I was one of the only guys on my team that took running very seriously.
-For a while, I leaned into the fact that I was having a few visits at division 1 schools and neglected the later fact.
+For a while, I leaned into the fact that I was having a few visits at Division 1 schools and neglected the later fact.
 In the classroom, I had some teachers that were saying things like "engineering students are best off going to bigger schools."
 And in